-PwC HK aims to recruit, train, develop and retain the best and the brightest staff who share in the firm's strong sense of responsibility for delivering high-quality services.
-Our hiring standards include a structured interview process with behaviourbased questions built from The PwC Professional framework, assessment of academic records, and background checks.
-Across the firm in FY22, we recruited over 1,004 new people, including 377 university graduates.
+PwC HK aims to recruit, train, develop and retain the best fit-for-future staff with the right skills who share in the firm's strong sense of purpose and responsibility for delivering high-quality services.
+Our hiring selection process includes a structured interview with behaviour-based questions built from The PwC Professional framework, assessment of academic records, working experiences and background checks.
+Across the firm in FY23, we recruited over 581 new people, including 391 university graduates.